Jcupzz/Bus-Schedule/README.md

 <b>Problem Statement</b>

-Now a days, online classes are preffered more due to the pandemic.
+Now a days, online classes are preferred more due to the pandemic.
 People often wants to note down these points or lectures in online classes without any hassle.
 Here comes <b>Jot in Jiffy</b> a simple easy to use and fast feature-packed notes taking app.
 It helps people to jot down notes in a jiffy!

 **Proposed Solution**